icheko/check-tls-certs/README.md

 This app uses the following options:
 - `-hosts`: path to a file containing a list of hosts to check.
 Each line uses the syntax `hostname:port`, empty lines or lines that start with `#` are ignored.
+- `-hostsJSON`: path to a file containing a JSON structured list of hosts to check.
 - `-years`: warn if the certificate expires within X years.
 Defaults to 0 years.
 - `-months`: warn if the certificate expires within X months.
 Defaults to 0 months.
 - `-days`: warn if the certificate expires within X days.
 Defaults to 30 days.